-Q8.
-Do I need to indicate in my new application, change in research or protocol event if the submission is related to COVID-19?
+Q2.
+Do I need to indicate in my new application, amendment, or reportable event if the submission is related to COVID-19?

 A. Yes.
-It is important the IRB is able to accurately track all new applications, protocol events and changes in research related to COVID-19.
-Please insert the following phrase in each COVID-19 related application “COVID-19 RELATED SUBMISSION”.
+It is important the IRB is able to accurately track all new applications, reportable events and changes in research related to COVID-19.
+Please insert the following phrase in each COVID-19 related application “COVID-19 RELATED SUBMISSION”

 See below for specific instructions for each application type:

 - For new applications include this phrase in the study title

 - For Amendments please include this phrase in the summary of changes, Section 1, Item 5.0.

 - For reportable event reports, please include this phrase in Section 1, Question 2.0.